laderast/laderast.github.io/CV/index.md

 topics.
 These topics include software design, interactive visualization, exploratory data analysis, and presentation of results.
-In terms of fostering social and collaborative skills in students, I am a founder and leader of BioDSP (Bioinformatics Discussion for Students and Postdocs), a collaborative forum for students and postdocs to share and teach each other practical skills for success in a research environment.
+In terms of fostering social and collaborative skills in students, I am a founder and co-leader of [BioData-Club](https://biodata-club.github.io), a collaborative forum for students and postdocs to share and teach each other practical skills for success in a research environment.
 Through BioDSP, I have informally mentored a number of students through feedback and collaboration on workshops and presentations.
 I believe